The ‘Ten Commandments’ of Character Development, Number Two: Strive to Be Grateful

 In my last post, I addressed the importance of being mindful of one’s impact on others and stressed how crucial it is for character development to overcome our inherent self-centeredness.
 (See “The ‘Ten Commandments’ of Character Development, Number One”.)
 But if we’re to develop sound character, it’s equally important to have a sense of gratitude for the blessings of life — indeed for life itself.
 Hence, the second of ten “commandments” of character development:

 Strive to be truly grateful for the many gifts you’ve been given.
 Regard life and the miracle of creation with appropriate awe and appreciation.
 Gratitude will enable you to develop an appropriate sense of indebtedness and obligation to value, preserve, and promote life and to respect all aspects of creation.
-(Disturbances of Character, Chapter 4)
+(Character Disturbance, Chapter 4)

 Ours is an “age of entitlement.”
 Almost everything once regarded as a privilege is now regarded by many as an inherent right.
 Many people have come to expect far more than they feel obliged to give.
 The result of this dominant feature of modern culture has been disastrous for the character formation of our children.